KILTprotocol/kilt-workshop-101/2-claim.md

 const claimer = Kilt.Identity.buildFromMnemonic(mnemonic)
 ```

+## Create a claim
-## Create a claim based on the provided ctype and using the claimer identity
+We create a claim based on the provided ctype and using the claimer identity.

 ```javascript
 const rawClaim = {